nathanfhh/Digital-Form-with-GPT4-Vision-API/README.md

 # PDF to Digital Form using GPT4 Vision API

-A POC that uses GPT 4 Vision API to generate a digital form from an Image using JSON Forms from [https://jsonforms.io/](https://jsonforms.io/)
+A POC that uses GPT 4 Vision API to generate a digital form from an Image using SurveyJS from [https://surveyjs.io/](https://surveyjs.io/)

 💭 Inspired by: